Health communication: Strategies and methods

 Tailoring a health message is one strategy for persuasive health communication.
 For messages of health communication to reach selected audiences accurately and quickly, health communication professionals must assemble a collection of superior and audience appropriate information that target population segments.
 Understanding the audience for the information is critical to effective delivery.

 Communication is an enigma that is detrimental to the healthcare world and to the resulting health of a patient.
 Communication is an activity that involves oral speech, voice, tone, nonverbal body language, listening and more.
 It is a process for a mutual understanding to come at hand during interpersonal connections.
 A patient's communication with their healthcare team and vice versa, affects the outcome of their health.
 Strong, clear, and positive relationships with physicians can chronically improve and increase the condition of a certain patient.
-Through two approaches, the biomedical model and the biopsychosocial model; this can be successfully achieved.
+Patients often find healthcare settings and professionals stressful.
+It is common for patients to withhold important information due to fears and embarrassment.Through two approaches, the biomedical model and the biopsychosocial model; this can be successfully achieved.
 Evidence has shown that communication and its traditions have altered throughout the years.
 With the use of many new discoveries and the changes within our technology market, communication has severely improved and become instantaneous.

-Communicators need to continually synthesize knowledge from a range of other scholarly disciplines including marketing, psychology, and behavioural sciences.
+Communicators need to continually synthesize knowledge from a range of other scholarly disciplines including marketing, psychology, and behavioral sciences.
 Once this information has been collected, professionals can choose from a variety of methods and strategies of communication that they believe would best convey their message.
 These methods include campaigns, entertainment advocacy, media advocacy, new technologies, and interpersonal communication.